ĐỐI TÁC PHÁT TRIỂN NÔNG NGHIỆP BỀN VỮNG VIỆT NAM (PSAV)

 Organization structure and objectives:

-The PPP TF on Coffee was established in May 2010 under the co-chairmanship of the Department of Crop Production and Nestle Vietnam.
+The PPP TF on Coffee was established in May 2010 under the co-chairmanship of the Plant Production and Protection Department and Nestle Vietnam.
 It has over 30 members, operating on a pre-competition basis, aiming to develop coffee value chains to improve quality, added value and sustainable development of coffee and higher income for farmers.
 The PPP TF on Coffeee aims to make Viet Nam the recognized reference for Robusta coffee by sustainably improving the quality of yields and helping farmers adapt to climate change.

 Key outcomes: